pub trait Slot:

 For example:

-- The VM uses compressed pointer (Compressed OOP in OpenJDK’s terminology), where the heap size is limited, and a 64-bit pointer is stored in a 32-bit slot.
+- The VM uses compressed pointers (Compressed OOPs in OpenJDK’s terminology), where the heap size is limited, and a 64-bit pointer is stored in a 32-bit slot.

-- The VM uses tagged pointer, where some bits of a word are used as metadata while the rest are used as pointer.
+- The VM uses tagged pointers, where some bits of a word are used as metadata while the rest are used as pointer.

 slot-specific representation.
 Compressed pointers remain compressed; tagged pointers preserve